 You may have to work at heights or on a crane or scaffolding.

 Practical experience in a relevant area such as professional photography or lighting are more important than educational qualifications.
-However, Higher National Diplomas (HNDs) and degrees in media production, media technology or photography can be an advantage.
+However, an HND or degree in media production, media technology or photography may be an advantage.

 Employers rarely advertise posts.
 The best way in is to make contacts in the field and send in your portfolio.
 Make a show reel with impact – keep it short, use clips and include as much information as you can in 5 minutes.